 I’m always in the mood for a great hot dog.
 They make for a great quick lunch.
 And even though I do occasionally make my dogs ‘traditional’, with just mustard, I really like to jazz them up a bit.
 Like these still-easy-to-make but fantastic blackjack hot dogs.
 First, you can’t go wrong with sauteed onion on a dog.
 It’s the perfect pairing.
 To offset a bit of that onion sweetness throw in some pepperjack cheese and the crunch of fresh tomato.
 Finally, top it all off with a kicked up mustard.

 I used my favorite mustard, Zatarain’s Creole mustard, which has tremendous flavor.
 It is a little spicy, but not overwhelmingly so.
-I keep several squeeze bottles on hand at all times (it lasts darned near forever in the pantry).
+I keep several squeeze bottles on hand at all times (it lasts darned near forever in the pantry) for my Blackjack Hot Dogs and a whole bunch of other things!

 Try my just-as-great blue moon dogs too!